dunstanms/delani-studio/README.md

 markdown
 #### BDD
 Behaviour	Input	Output
-Enter your name	Owiti Charles
+Enter your name	tony stack
-Enter your Email Address	mikeycharlesm7@gmail.com Enter your message or comment	I would love to work with you Press Submit		Pop up "Dear User, we have received your message.
+Enter your Email Address tonystark@gmail.com
+Enter your message or comment	I would love to work with you Press Submit		Pop up "Dear User, we have received your message.
 Thank you for reaching out to us.